boostrjs/boostr/packages/web-application-ts/README.md

 # @boostr/web-application-ts

-A Boostr template for building full-stack web apps in TypeScript.
+A Boostr template for building a Layr app in TypeScript.

 ## Usage

-At the root of your project, run the following command:
+Create a directory for your project and run the following command inside it:

 ```sh
 boostr init --template=@boostr/web-application-ts